 In 1742, poet Thomas Gray wrote, “Where ignorance is bliss, ‘tis folly to be wise”.

 Fast-forwarding in time, technology evolved and in 1980 we saw the movement from mechanical and analogue technology to digital technology.
-The Digital Revolution, led digital technologies to accelerate, to the extent that we now live in a largely digital society.
+This, the Digital Revolution, led digital technologies to accelerate, to the extent that we now live in a largely digital society.

 We enjoy easier access to and distribution of information.
 But there is a down-side: being ignorant today can land us in deep water, especially in the context of patent infringement.

-You decided that it would be “safe” to use the product.
-But, after the product had been launched onto the market, you received a communication…
+You decided that it would be “safe” to use the invention.
+But, after the invention had been exploited in the market, you received a communication…

 “Your product is infringing on an existing patent.”

-Can ‘innocent infringement’; i.e. not knowing that your product infringes on an existing patent, be used as a form of defence?
+Can ‘innocent infringement’; i.e. not knowing that your invention infringes on an existing patent, be used as a form of defence?

 In Proctor v Bennis & Others 1887 4 RPC 333 at 356, the Court held that if the defendant’s act constitutes an infringement, even though the defendant acted in a way that was bona fide or honest, he/she would not be protected from an injunction.